-- Smoking: There is absolutely no smoking permitted on the grounds, indoors or out.
-Please be aware of smoke smells on hands, hair and clothing, which may be distressing to other participants. - Noise: Some Autscape participants are very sensitive to noise.
+Noise: Some Autscape participants are very sensitive to noise.
 Please be considerate of others when engaging in noisy activities such as talking, playing instruments, closing doors or showering.
 Try to limit or avoid these activities in places and times where they may be a nuisance to others.
-Please refrain from talking in the corridors outside bedrooms at all times and keep voices low outdoors after 10pm. - Alcohol: The venue does not have a bar.
+Please refrain from talking in the corridors outside bedrooms at all times and keep voices low outdoors after 10pm.

+- Smoking: There is absolutely no smoking permitted on the grounds, indoors or out.
+Smokers must go out of the main entrance to smoke.
+Please be aware of smoke smells on hands, hair and clothing, which may be distressing to other participants. - Alcohol: The venue does not have a bar.
 You may bring your own alcohol if you like, however you may not sell or purchase alcohol on the premises.
-We will clearly mark the areas where you are permitted to drink alcohol. - Consideration: Please respect interaction badges, noise level signs, and sensory sensitivities of other participants, as described in the next section.
+We will clearly mark the areas where you are permitted to drink alcohol. - Venue: Only water may be consumed in the meeting rooms; don't eat or drink anything else there.
+Doors labeled 'Do not open' may not be opened.
+Leave all equipment (including sensory toys) in the room in which you found it.
+When showering, shower curtains should be kept inside the bath to avoid flooding. - Consideration: Please respect interaction badges, noise level signs, and sensory sensitivities of other participants, as described in the next section.